adeola-ak/ballcall/projectworksheet.md

 ## Project Description

-This project in final form will be a small app used to display nba player stats upon search. the user will be able to interact with the page by search for a basketball player by name.
+This project in final form will be a small app used to display nba player stats by team.
+The user will be able to interact with the page by clicking on a team logo, which will then load to a page and display more details on that team.

 ## API